 Advantages of Trades Unions

-The efficiency wage theory states that higher wages can also lead to improved productivity.
+efficiency wage theory states that higher wages can also lead to increased productivity.
 If workers feel they are getting a higher wage, they can feel more loyalty towards the firm and seek to work for its success.

 2. Counterbalance Monopsony Power